istio/istio.io/content/en/docs/reference/config/analysis/ist0159/index.md

 test: n/a
 ---

 The `ConflictingTelemetryWorkloadSelectors` message occurs when multiple Telemetry resources in the same namespace have overlapping workload selectors, causing ambiguity in determining which Telemetry resource should be applied to a specific pod.
-This can lead to unintended telemetry configurations for the affected workloads.
+This can lead to unintended telemetry configuration for the affected workloads.

 This message is generated when the following conditions are met: